meownoirsoft/wiskr-sveltekit/WARP.md

 - Primary database operations go through Supabase client, not Drizzle
 - Schema changes should be made in Supabase dashboard first
 - `src/lib/server/db/schema.js` is minimal and may not reflect full schema
-- Use `npm run db:studio` for local database inspection
+- Use `pnpm run db:studio` for local database inspection

 ### Working with Authentication
 - Authentication flows handled by Supabase Auth